Modi on course to be India's next leader, exit polls show

 Modi denies the accusations against him and a Supreme Court inquiry found no evidence to prosecute him.

 A majority of 272 seats in parliament is needed to form a government, although that is often achieved with outside support from regional parties.
-India's staggered voting, spread over five weeks to reach the country's 815 million voters and move security forces around its varied terrain, ended at 1800 IST (1230 GMT/1.30 p.m.
-BST) on Monday.
+India's staggered voting, spread over five weeks to reach the country's 815 million voters and move security forces around its varied terrain, ended at 1800 IST (1230 GMT) on Monday.

 CONGRESS FACES HUMILIATION